 Anzoategui’s portrayal of Eddy is a great counterbalance to Prada’s hard-as-nails, no nonsense Emma, and Barrera’s free-spirited and even reckless Lynn.

-Anzoategui, who identifies as queer, non-binary, and uses they/their pronouns, sat down with Q Voice News at the Four Seasons Hotel in Beverly Hills during a “Vida” press day.
+Anzoategui, who identifies as queer, non-binary, and uses they/their pronouns, spoke with Q Voice News in Beverly Hills at the Four Seasons Hotel.

-During the interview, they talk about their experience of bringing Eddy to life with a Latino cast and writers who celebrate the queer Latinx experience, the long road to inclusion, and why characters like Eddy are so important.
+During the interview, which is in the video above, they talk about their experience of bringing Eddy to life with a Latino cast and writers who celebrate the queer Latinx experience, the long road to inclusion, and why characters like Eddy are so important.

 “Vida” airs Sundays on Starz.